sroccaserra/simple-db-test/README.md

 Features:

-- Reads file from a config file
+- Reads connection info from a config file
 - Config file path overrideable by an environment variable
 - Private config file override values (ignored by Git, prevents credentials to be commited)
 - Closes the connection in case of error